seandstewart/bardly/pending/problems/the-taming-of-the-shrew/11-player.md

 And better 'twere that both of us did fast,
 Since, of ourselves, ourselves are choleric,
 Than feed it with such over-roasted flesh.
-Be patient; to-morrow 't shall be mended,
+Be patient; tomorrow 't shall be mended,
 And, for this night, we'll fast for company:
 Come, I will bring thee to thy bridal chamber.